 Now, you have to prepare for the dissertation presentation.
 The director and scientific committee will assign you a date and a jury.
 Then, the academic office will email you the official summons.

-This process — reviewing, finding a jury, and validating it with the Faculty director — usually takes a few weeks.
+This process — reviewing, finding a jury, and validating it with the Faculty director — usually this can take up to a few weeks.
 So, please be patient.

 Meanwhile, with your supervisor, and in a timely process, you should prepare a presentation of your work, in up to a maximum of 20 minutes.